How to manage traumatic amputations and uncontrolled bleeding

 Properly preserving the part is vital for successful replantation.
 If the finger or limb is still attached to the body, clean the wound surface with sterile saline.
 Gently place the damaged skin back to its normal position.
 Control bleeding and bandage the wound with bulky pressure dressings.

 If the part is completely detached, control the bleeding after cleansing the site by covering the wound with a pressure dressing.
 Wrap the amputated part in sterile saline soaked gauze and place it in a watertight container or resealable plastic bag.
 Place the protected part in an iced saline container.
 Do not allow the damaged part to come in direct contact with ice.
+Transport the amputated part with the patient.

 Military care of traumatic amputation